 Finally, an online aspirin for those boring documents that excessively left-brain clients send us: www.the-unloader.com.
 Nokia’s Unloader is a Rube Goldberg virtual machine that takes any document off your computer and sends it on “an exciting journey.”
 It took quite a bit of time to upload my Excel spreadsheet to the Unloader—in fact, I was ready to quit—but it was worth the wait.

 First I saw the document in the queue on the monitor in the Unloader Studio.
-The document printed into a tray.
+The document printed on a tray.
 I started to wonder what was exciting about that.
 Then a robot arm took the print and dipped it in a vat, making it black, took it over to a box that blew feathers on it and laid it in on a conveyer belt, there to be destroyed.
 They tarred and feathered my boring document—what a wonderful gesture on their part!
 I felt immediate gratification and satisfaction.

-Now properly dispensed and disposed, I am taken to a new screen.
+I am taken to a new screen.
 There you have several choices: “Share the film with other intelligent coworkers,” “Bring home your own hard copy,” “Post to blog,” “Direct link,” or my favorite, “Delete the film—The Unloader will pretend this never happened.”

 A site like this takes enormous planning, cooperation and the support of a great sponsor.
 It’s a site that involves a fair amount of technical savvy, so if you want to make a piece like this, you better make friends with a good developer—and possibly some robotic technicians, or even the geek squad from the AI department of the local university.
 From a design standpoint, it’s minimalist; its value is in the concept and execution.
 Selling this concept to a sponsor could be an uphill battle, so choose your candidates carefully—only the biggest corporations with a history of innovative advertising and branding should be on your list.